• Mental Health

 When a person has symptoms of seasonal onset, they will experience the standard symptoms of depression linked to major depressive disorder only during a certain season or part of the year.
 To have seasonal onset, there must be no depressive episodes during the other parts of the year.

-Though some may have SAD symptoms during the summer and spring, most will experience symptoms in the fall and winter as the shorter daylight hours impact hormones, neurotransmitters, and circadian rhythms of the body.4 Fortunately, there are many effective treatment options for SAD.
+Though some may have SAD symptoms during the summer and spring, most will experience symptoms in the fall and winter as the shorter daylight hours impact hormones, neurotransmitters, and circadian rhythms of the body.4 Fortunately, there are many tips for dealing with seasonal affective disorder.

 Catatonic Depression